Matthew Carmona: Career

 Carmona stepped down from his position as the Head of the Bartlett School of Planning in 2011 and subsequently led the development of the Urban Skills Portal (since evolved into the Graphics Skills Portal), a new research-led urban design program, MRes Inter-disciplinary Urban Design, and the Place Alliance.
 He continues to serve as the chair of the Place Alliance, steering it towards a stronger evidential and campaigning role.

 In 2015, he was appointed as Specialist Advisor to the House of Lords Select Committee on the Built Environment.
 The committee presented its report Constructing Better Places the next year, highlighting the fundamental changes required for national and local policy for planning and place-making in England.
+He was appointed as Special Advisor to the same committee again in 2025, this time to advise on the New Towns: Building Communities inquiry in which achieving design and place quality was the major focus.

 Carmona has written articles for many journals, most notably for the Journal of Urban Design, Urban Design International, Journal of Urbanism, and Progress in Planning.
 He was the book series editor for the Design in the Built Environment series published by Ashgate (now Routledge) between 1999 and 2017.

-Carmona is an Elected fellow of the Academy of Social Sciences, Royal Society for the Arts and the Academy of Urbanism.
+Carmona was Elected a fellow of the Academy of Social Sciences, the Royal Society for the Arts and the Academy of Urbanism.
 He is a registered architect in the UK and a member of the Royal Town Planning Institute, where he served on the Council between 2002 and 2005.
 He has been an active member of the Urban Design Group Urban Design editorial board since 1997.
 In 2018 he launched place-value-wiki, an open source platform for sharing research on health, economic, social and environmental value of better place quality and between 2019 and 2021 co-led an international research collaboration - Urban Maestro – with UN-Habitat to examine the use of soft urban design governance tools across Europe.